Thrift Savings Plan Withdrawal Option: Life Annuity

 Two types of joint annuities are available:

-100 percent survivor annuity.
-The amount of the monthly
+100% survivor annuity.
+The amount of the month¬ly annuity

-annuity payment to the survivor is the same as the annuity payment made while
+payment to the survivor is the same as the annuity payment made while both you

-both you and your joint annuitant are alive.
-How¬ever, the amount of the monthly
+and your joint annuitant are alive.
+However, the amount of the monthly payment

-payment that you receive while you are both alive is generally less than it
+that you receive while you are both alive is generally less than it would be if

-50 percent survivor annuity.
-The amount of the monthly
+50% survivor annuity.
+The amount of the monthly annuity to

 Level and Increasing Payment Annuities